ammarhakim/gkyl-doc/source/gkyl/App/Neutrals/neutralModels.rst

 Neutral species and gyrokinetic plasma species coupling
 -------------------------------------------------------

 Neutral species are always evolved on the Vlasov grid.
 For a Vlasov-Maxwell plasma species, the neutrals and ions are evolved on identical phase-space grids.
-Thus, the interaction terms in [ref eqns. here] are straightforward.
+Thus, the interaction terms in Eqs. :eq:`izIon`, :eq:`cxIon`, and :eq:`cxNeut` are straightforward.
 However, when the plasma species are evolved using the gyrokinetic model, the ion and neutral velocity-space grids are no longer identical, and it becomes necessary to pass information between two different phase-space grids.
 This is accomplished by taking fluid moments, :math:`n`, :math:`\mathbf{u}`, and :math:`v^2_{th}`, of the species distribution function and using them to project a Maxwellian distribution function on the destination phase-space grid.
 This is valid assuming that ion and neutral distribution functions are approximately Maxwellian.

 In the Vlasov-Maxwell formulation, a Maxwellian distribution is defined